Sententiaregum/Sententiaregum/docs/install/vagrant.md

 To run the puppet provisioners properly, the ``vagrant-r10k`` plugin and the ``puppet`` gem should be present.
 This is because of the lifecycle driven by the ``r10k`` plugin.

+``r10k`` deploys puppet modules declared in a ``Puppetfile`` will be deployed into another modules directory which is a more maintainable approach than using a hacky shell provisioner to deploy modules somewhere into the ``/etc/puppet`` directory.

 ## Installation

 The simplest way to install Sententiaregum is locally is using vagrant: